santiment/academy/src/docs/metrics/deprecated-metrics/deprecated-uniswap-metrics.md

 ## Measuring Unit

-Metrics that have `amount` in name represent the number of tokens.
+Metrics that have `amount` in their name represent the number of tokens.
-Metrics that have `count` in name represent the number of claims.
+Metrics that have `count` in their name represent the number of claims.
-Metrics that have `percent` in name represent the percentage.
+Metrics that have `percent` in their name represent the percentage.

 ---